 Unfortunately, even with diligent and proper care, there may be the day that your bamboo cutting board needs replacing.
 The board can become excessively worn and fuzzy or develop hard to clean grooves from knives and as a result more receptive to bacteria.
 Keep a watchful eye out for any blackening or discoloration as this can indicate mold or bacterial growth occurring in those grooves.
 When this happens it is time to replace it.

-There’s nothing to worry about producing waste as bamboo is biodegradable and is a renewable resource.
+There’s nothing to worry about producing waste as bamboo is a biodegradable and eco-friendly material.

 A word of safety: in addition to